 silencio-club.com | +33 1 40 13 12 33

 8. Hip Scene ...

 A hip & secretive cocktail den in Paris' 10th district.

-It’s entrance is concealed by posters and its frontage could be mistaken for a construction site.
-However, step within its doors and you’ll discover a seductive cocktail bar which plays at secretiveness on the outside and inside, and an amazing space created by Sullivan Doh and Romain Le Mouellic.
-The place is cosy, inspired by New York speakeasies.
-Behind the bar, Sullivan Doh (ex-Experimental and the Sherry Butt) experiments with French liquors somewhat neglected elsewhere, such as cognac, armagnac and brandy.
-Rediscover Quintinye vermouth with its pineau base or blanche d’Armagnac.
-Against a background of American rap, Le Syndicat remains chic, cool and transgresses the norms to create a unique identity for itself within Paris's cocktail bar scene. €€
+Its entrance is concealed by posters and its frontage could be mistaken for a construction site, but step inside and you’ll discover a seductive cocktail bar with cosy interiors by Sullivan Doh and Romain Le Mouellic.
+Inspired by New York speakeasies, Le Syndicat sees Sullivan Doh (ex-Experimental, Sherry Butt) behind the bar, experimenting with little-known French liquors such as cognac, armagnac and brandy.
+Against a background of American rap, rediscover Quintinye vermouth with its Pineau des Charentes base or blanche d’Armagnac.
+Challenging the norm, Ly Syndicat has carved out a unique identity for itself within Paris's cocktail bar scene. €€

 51 rue du Faubourg Saint-Denis, 75010 Paris